miryarik/restaurant-page/README.md

 ## Project Overview

-This is a vanilla JavaScript restaurant website project built using Webpack, demonstrating dynamic DOM manipulation and modular JavaScript.
+This is a vanilla JavaScript restaurant website project built using Webpack, demonstrating dynamic DOM manipulation, modular JavaScript, use of npm scripts and bundler configurations.
 This project was made as part of The Odin Project.

 ![Project Screenshot](./src/images/screenshot.png);